CDRT/docs/bios/settings/thinkstation/usbsetup.md

 |:---|:---|:---|:---|
 | USBPort7 |  | yes | Both |

-?> The WMI setting name is for USB port 7.
+?> The WMI setting name in the example above is for USB port 7.
 For other USB ports change the number to that of the desired rear USB port.

 </details>